 Just because your speakers are still producing a sound doesn’t mean that they aren’t blown.
 In fact, the flat, tinny, brittle sound that often comes out of blown speakers can exist alongside a fairly normal signal.
 It’s sometimes hard to tell whether your speakers are blown until you turn the volume up.
 You also might become accustomed to the way that your speakers sound when they’re blown.
 But, if you listen to them side by side with a fully functional set of speakers, you’ll be able to tell the difference.

 Most speakers don’t blow in their entirety.
 Instead, one (or sometimes more than one) of the components will suffer damage.
 A car speaker system consists of multiple parts, typically including:

 Woofers, which produce the bass frequency range.
 Some vehicles don’t have woofers, but many of them do.
 If a woofer blows, the bass signal of the sound coming out of your speakers will practically disappear.

 Tweeters, which produce the high end of the audio frequency range.
 If tweeters are blown, music will often sound too bassy.

 Cones, which are associated with the “midrange” of the frequency band.
 Blown cones will often rattle, producing an audibly unpleasant sound.

 If you’re concerned that you may have blown a speaker, contact a car audio professional to inquire about repair.
 Remember, though: if you have a junk car that you’re looking to sell, don’t worry about fixing the speakers!
 Rusty’s Auto Salvage will pay you top dollar for your junk car, no matter what condition it’s in.
 Contact us today for a free quote.

-Ruth - Sacramento, CA
+Amy - Zuni, CA